genidma/teatime-accessibility/README.md

-# TeaTime Accessibility

-TeaTime Accessibility is an accessibility focused timer application (app) for the Ubuntu (Desktop) environment.
-This app has timers with presets, reminders (audible vs to the contrary) and basic statistics for your sessions.
+# Simple Timer - Photosensitive Safe Version

+A simple, accessible Ubuntu timer with no animations, designed for photosensitive epilepsy.

 ## Features

-- **Timer:** Set custom break intervals for better productivity.
+- **Timer:** Timer: Set custom break intervals to improve focus and productivity.
-- **Accessibility Integration:** Works seamlessly with screen readers and other assistive technologies.
 - **Usage Statistics:** Tracks your session times and provides insights into your computer usage habits.
-The statistics are stored in `~/.local/share/teatime_stats.json` (CSV format despite the .json extension).
+The statistics are stored in `~/.local/share/teatime_stats.json` (uses CSV format internally despite the .json extension).
+This data is pulled into the built-in simple Statistics Engine (accessible from the dialog menu).
-- **Custom Application Icon:** A fun icon for better recognition on your computer.
-Something that brightens your day, just a little bit.
+- **Custom Application Icon:** A cheerful icon to make the app easy to recognize.

 # Accessible Tea Timer - Photosensitive Safe Version